Linuxfabrik/monitoring-plugins/check-plugins/dmesg/README.rst

 Overview
 --------

-Checks the Kernel Ring Buffer for emerg, alert, crit and err messages using ``dmesg``, and if the parameter ``--severity`` has not been ommitted, always returns CRIT if something is found.
+Kernel messages are written to a preallocated ring buffer known as the dmesg buffer.
+A ring buffer is a sequential memory structure, where data overflow starts at the top of the buffer.
+Over time, newer messages fill the buffer and overwrite original messages, but the buffer never grows in size.
+This plugin checks the Kernel Ring Buffer for emerg, alert, crit and err messages using ``dmesg``, and if the parameter ``--severity`` has not been ommitted, always returns CRIT if something is found.

 Some very common dmesg messages are ignored, for example ``Assuming drive cache: write through`` (should be a debug message) or ``ioctl error in smb2_get_dfs_refer rc=-5`` (a bug as stated in https://access.redhat.com/solutions/3496971).